Tazinho/snakecase/README.md

 ### Known limitations

-  - In general combinations of one letter words are hard to convert back from cases with `""` as default separator
+  - In general combinations of one letter words are hard to convert back from cases with `""` as default separator:

     ``` r
     to_any_case("a_b_c_d", case = "upper_camel")